 This is an update of an interview that was conducted in 2020.

-I get asked all the time if you can proofread court transcripts even if you don’t live in the US.
+We get asked all the time if you can make money proofreading online even if you don’t live in the US.

-And my answer is always YES!
+And our answer is always YES!

-Rae is a Canadian who currently lives in Mexico, and she has NEVER met any of her clients face-to-face.
+Rae is a Canadian who currently lives in Mexico, and she has NEVER met any of her clients, or potential clients, face-to-face.
 Her location simply doesn’t matter because all communication and work can be completed online.

 Keep reading to learn more about Rae’s story!

 Q: Hi, Rae!
 Tell us a little about your background.
 What did your life look like before you crossed paths with PA?

 Before crossing paths with PA, I was already a full-time, professional freelance transcriptionist and proofreader occasionally working in the legal field.

 In late 2008, I quit the rat race after a short career in the Canadian civil service, bought an RV, and hit the open road.
 I quickly realized that I needed to find something I could do from home that would be portable.